EricSchmiele/casa-criativa/README.md

 ## Running the application

-Open the file index.html in your browser.
+Open the file index.html in your browser or run the terminal code `npm run dev` or `npm run start` in the root folder.

 <!--
 ## Testing